 Aiming for a career in economics after you graduate?
 We’ll help you secure your dream Economics offer first.

-Writing the perfect Personal Statement, scoring highly on the ECAA or TSA and interviewing like a pro is how you get your dream Oxbridge Economics offer… And we’re here to show you how…
+Writing the perfect Personal Statement, scoring highly on the TMUA or TSA and interviewing like a pro is how you get your dream Oxbridge Economics offer… And we’re here to show you how…

 Discover our Economics Programme for comprehensive admissions support by clicking the button below to enrol and triple your chances of success.

 You will be relieved to hear that studying Economics opens the doors to a wide variety of careers that are not just in finance.
 As we mentioned earlier, the nature of the degree allows students to develop a wide range of transferable and employable skills.
 For example, learning economic principles and models can often be applied to problems in businesses.